Long-Term Effects of LSD

 There is no known cure for HPPD, but a number of medications have been used to manage HPPD symptoms.
 The following medications have shown varying levels of success in managing HPPD symptoms:

 - Clonazepam.
 This drug is used for treating anxiety disorders and seizures.

 - SSRIs (selective serotonin reuptake inhibitors).
 These drugs are antidepressants that increase the amount of active serotonin in the body.

 - Atypical antipsychotics (risperidone, olanzapine).
 These drugs are typically used to treat schizophrenia, irritability from autism, and bipolar disorder.

 - Clonidine.
 Clonidine is often used for treating high blood pressure, cancer pain and ADHD.

 - Naltrexone.
 This drug blocks or minimizes opioids – substances that act on the nervous system similarly to morphine – and is usually used to treat alcohol and opioid dependence.

-Others have suggested an alternative possible HPPD treatment using lamotrigine – a drug that stabilizes the mood stabilizer and anti-epileptic mediation.5
+Others have suggested an alternative possible HPPD treatment using lamotrigine – a mood stabilizer and anti-epileptic mediation.5

 Individual counseling and group therapy may also be of some help to you for learning how to deal with HPPD episodes and lead a healthier, happier life.